 My smartphone “Notes” app is my go-to app when I travel, but I always pack a printed backup.
 Why?
 Because why risk being up poop’s creek if you lose your phone or it’s stolen?
 Or, as I’ve done on several occasions, realized at the worst possible moment that I accidentally let the battery run out.

-More Great Trip Tips Worth Checking Out To Take the Stress Out of Travel
+More Great Trip Tips Worth Checking Out

 FYI – This page includes affiliate links which means if you purchase something I will make a small commission at no additional cost to you.